-31. Deferred gain and gain on acquisition of Guangxi Yulin Hotel Company Ltd in settlement of past loan (cont'd)
+31. Gain on acquisition of Guangxi Yulin Hotel Company Ltd. in settlement of past loan (cont'd)

 When the loans became due in December 2005, Yuchai was requested to extend the maturity date for the loans.
 However, the Company and Yuchai had been unable to access the financial statements of YMCL.
 Consequently, the Directors from the Company's and Yuchai's boards had doubts about YMCL's ability to repay the loans.
-However, the Company's and Yuchai's board of directors considered the request to extend the loans based on representations received from the Chinese Shareholders and management of YMCL concerning their respective abilities and intentions to repay the loans and honor their guarantees, and therefore agreed to extend the requirements to administer the Rmb 205 million loans and the legal method requires such loans to be repaid and the funds re-disbursed.
+However, the Company's and Yuchai's board of directors considered the request to extend the loans based on representations received from the Chinese Shareholders and management of YMCL concerning their respective abilities and intentions to repay the loans and honor their guarantees, and therefore agreed to extend the repayment date of the loans for an additional year.
+The extension of the loans was approved by the Board of Directors of Yuchai on December 2, 2005.
+An agency bank was appointed under PRC requirements to administer the Rmb 205 million loans and the legal method requires such loans to be repaid and the funds re-disbursed.
 The new loans carry the same terms, including scheduled maturity on December 1, 2006.
 New guarantees were also granted by the Chinese Shareholders for these loans.
 The maturity date of the loans was subsequently extended to June 1, 2007 and further extended to May 30, 2008.